 However, the Balkan mountains are much more than that!
 They are the keepers of Bulgarian spirit, culture and traditions, they have central role in the history of the nation – to Bulgarians it is their sacred land and during the most magical season – the winter – you will experience all of that.

 The best months for our winter tour of the Rila mountain range in Bulgaria are traditionally February and March when the days are longer, with heavy snowfall and limited rain.
 We show scheduled open dates here, but we are able to cater for bespoke dates for groups and we can also extend and alter the general itineraries to include extra days.
 Please do get in contact with us to discuss options.

-The trip is moderately difficult, suitable for people with good mountain experience, preferably in winter conditions.
+The trip is challenging and in bad weather could easily be described as intense, suitable for people with good mountain experience, preferably in winter conditions.

 |1||Arrive in Sofia and transfer to hotel in the forests of the Rila Mountains|